oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 <p align="center" width="100%">
     <img width="45%" src="https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/sovereign-lz/addons/sovereign-controls/content/User-cmp-policies.png">
 </p>
-These resources are key building blocks in [One-OE landing zone](https://github.com/oracle-quickstart/terraform-oci-open-lz/tree/master/one-oe).
+These resources are key building blocks in the standard [One-OE landing zone](https://github.com/oracle-quickstart/terraform-oci-open-lz/tree/master/one-oe/).
 One-OE landing zone has been designed with CIS standard as a guiding principle and is compiant with CIS out of box.

+OCI IAM by default enforces MFA for the local accounts.

 In One-OE we include concepts as Segregation of duties and Isolation of resources.
 These [security controls](https://github.com/oracle-quickstart/terraform-oci-open-lz/tree/master/one-oe/design#12-vision) allow customer to start a cloud journey with a set of best practices that can be deployed within a few minutes.

 ### Audit Service logs
 For different legal requlations it might be required to keep access logs for a certain period of time.
 One-OE out of box sets-up empty bucket for storing logs.
 This bucket can be additionaly configured with [Data Retention Rules](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingretentionrules.htm) that can be modified to a specific period as required.
 Data Retention Rules provide attestation that files haven't been modified since creation and prevents their removal until retention period expires.
+This means even an attacker that would gain Administrator rights wouldn't be able to tamper with the logs for the duration of the retention period.

 For pricing information about Object Storage see [Object Storage Pricing](https://www.oracle.com/cloud/storage/pricing/)

 ### Cloud Guard and Security Zones
-Cloud Guard is security posture management service.
+Cloud Guard is a security posture management service.
 It allows to set-up preemptive and remedial actions if security policies are violated.
 One-OE comes with pre-configured Cloud Guard for common rules and implements Security zones to implement parts of CIS security controls.

 Security Zones are set-up by default in all Standard Landing Zones without requiring modifications for Sovereign Landing Zone addon.

 The following [recipes](./recipes.md) are part of Landing Zone Bluepring can be used in Security Zones.

 ### Vulnerability scanning
-Oracle Cloud Infrastructure (OCI) Vulnerability Scanning Service gives teams the confidence to develop their code on instances with the latest security patches and helps ensure a smooth transition to building production code.
+Oracle Cloud Infrastructure (OCI) Vulnerability Scanning Service gives teams the confidence that all the instances on OCI are with the latest security patches.
 Combined with Oracle Cloud Guard, operations teams gain a unified view of all instances to quickly remediate any open ports or patch unsafe packages discovered by the Vulnerability Scanning Service.

 Vulnerability scannig fully supports Oracle Linux, CentOS, Ubuntu with partial support for Windows.
 In case of large number of Windows instances it's recommended to use additional endpoint security solution.
 Vulnerability scanning uses NVD, OVAL, CIS as sources for common vulnerabilities.
-It's not recommend to use Vulnerability Scanning in Virtual Machine DB Systems as they are closely monitored by other services are contain custom patches for high performance and availability instead follow [Updating DB Systems](https://docs.oracle.com/iaas/dbcs/doc/update-db-system.html) guide.
+It's not recommend to use Vulnerability Scanning in Virtual Machine DB Systems as they are closely monitored by other services which contain custom patches for high performance and availability instead follow [Updating DB Systems](https://docs.oracle.com/iaas/dbcs/doc/update-db-system.html) guide.

-Vulnerability scanning service is deployed in all Standard Landing Zones without requiring any customization for Sovereing Landing zone addon.
+Vulnerability scanning service is deployed in Sovereign Landing zone without requiring any further modifications.

 ### Cloud Guard Instance security
 https://www.oracle.com/security/cloud-security/cloud-guard/instance-security/

 # TODO:
+- remove references from this file to One-OE, if implementation steps are followed customer gets Sovereign LZ (Peter)
+- explain MFA for authentication with external IdP (Peter)
-- implementation.md should include security zones
+- implementation.md should include security zones (Paola)
-- recipes.md should include ocid for recipes in commercial and EU OSC
-- test the recipes
-- Review CG instance security, and test in EU OSC
+- Review CG instance security, and test in EU OSC (Vardan)
-- test vss in EU OSC
+- Vulnerability scanning (Paola)

 ## Principle 4.
 Encryption
 Data can be encrypted during different operations with it: